Magnetic resonance imaging (MRI)

 How does an MRI scan work?

 The majority of the human body consists of water molecules; hydrogen and oxygen atoms.
 Within each hydrogen atom there is a smaller particle called a proton.
 Protons act like tiny magnets and are very sensitive to magnetic fields.
 When you lie within the MRI magnetic field, the protons in your body align in the same direction, much like a magnet influencing the direction of the needle of a compass.
 Bursts of radio waves are then focussed on the body region of interest to knock the protons out of alignment.
 When the radio waves are turned off, the protons realign emitting a radio signal that is detected by the scanner providing information about the exact location of the protons in the body.
 Protons in different tissues realign at variable speeds producing distinct signals allowing the MRI scanner software to distinguish between different types of tissues.
 In the same way that millions of pixels on a computer screen can create complex pictures, the signals from the millions of protons in the body are combined to create a detailed image of the inside of the body.

 What happens during an MRI scan?

-The MRI examination poses very little risk to our clients.
-The main risk, albeit extremely rare, is that of nephrogenic systemic fibrosis that is believed to be caused by the injection of high doses of gadolinium-based contrast material in patients with very poor kidney function.
-In turn, all clients undergoing MRI scan with contrast (MRA) undergo kidney function assessment prior their MRA.
+An MRI scan poses very little risk; the main one, albeit extremely rare, is nephrogenic systemic fibrosis that is believed to be caused by the injection of high doses of gadolinium-based contrast material in patients with very poor kidney function.
+Everyone having an MRI scan with contrast (MRA) undergoes kidney function assessment prior.

 The scans are individually reported by our radiology team and reviewed with each client’s lead surgeon.
 You will then be reviewed in clinic to discuss the scan findings and how we may be able to help.